DrRoss23/CDV01_Career_Goals_Reflection_PHIBOT25159_PTO2503_B_Phillip-Botha_CDV01_Chemonique-Henning/README.md

 1. **Steps to Achieve Short-term Goals**:

-    - Enroll in advanced Python and Bash scripting courses on platforms like Codecademy or Udemy
+    - Enroll in advanced Python SQL, And PHP courses on Codespace
     - Set up a home lab using VirtualBox or a cloud trial (e.g., AWS Free Tier)
     - Shadow senior admins on ticket escalations to learn advanced troubleshooting
     - Join tech communities (Discord, LinkedIn, Reddit) to stay up to date and network

     **Resources Required:**
-    - Time allocation (1–2 hours/week learning)
+    - Time allocation (10 hours/week learning)
     - Support from mentors or team leads
     - Online courses, YouTube tutorials, and sandbox setups